wootguy/wootguy/README.md

 # Sven Co-op Projects

-Click the :arrow_down: icons to go straight to the download page for a project.
+Click the :arrow_down: icons to skip straight to the download page for a project.
 Click the respository links for more info and installation instructions.

 ## Tools
+These tools should also work with Half-Life, but I don't test for that.

 | Repository | Description |
 | --- | --- |
 | [:arrow_down:](https://github.com/wootguy/bspguy/releases/latest)&nbsp;&nbsp;[bspguy](https://github.com/wootguy/bspguy) | Modifies maps without having to decompile them. |